-Example-FLSB 7050 (2023):
+Example-FLSB 7050 (2023), codified as FLST § 98.065:

-- This Florida bill, which passed during the 2023 legislative session, contains a number of provisions that make it more likely for an eligible voter to be removed from the rolls due to undeliverable mail. - The bill requires supervisors of election to annually review registration records looking for people registered at addresses that "may not be an address of legal residence" and then begin the registration cancellation process by sending a notice to those voters.
-The bill does not define an "address of legal residence," and current Florida law does not address whether a residential address is an "address of legal residence."
-This can be particularly challenging for homeless voters and people who live on Indigenous lands but do not have a traditional address.

-The bill repeals a previous requirement that the supervisors of elections send a second address confirmation card to voters who do not respond to the first within 30 days.
-Second cards will only be required if the first was returned as undeliverable without forwarding information.
-Relatedly, the bill also removes the notice in address confirmation mailers that instructs voters that if they have not moved, they must respond to the card within 30 days.
+- This Florida bill, which passed during the 2023 legislative session, contains a number of provisions that make it more likely for an eligible voter to be removed from the rolls due to undeliverable mail. - The bill requires supervisors of election to annually review registration records looking for people registered at addresses that "may not be an address of legal residence" and then begin the registration cancellation process by sending a notice to those voters. - The bill does not define an "address of legal residence," and current Florida law does not clarify whether a residential address is an "address of legal residence."
+This can be particularly challenging for homeless voters and people who live on Indigenous lands but do not have a traditional address. - The bill also repeals a previous requirement that the supervisors of elections send a second address confirmation card to voters who do not respond to the first notice within 30 days.
+Second cards are required only if the first was returned as undeliverable without forwarding information.
+Relatedly, the bill removes the notice in address confirmation mailers, which instructs voters that if they have not moved, they must respond to the card within 30 days.